 - 1. Tuition charges and other fees are generated based on completed course registration.
 Tuition charges are based upon credit hours. - 2.
-An official Drop/Add Form must be completed for credits to be calculated.
+Students must meet with their Academic and Student Support Advisor for credits to be calculated.
 Please see the Academic Calendar on the GSON website for refund dates and percent of refund.
 It is recommended that students check with the Financial Aid office prior to dropping courses to determine any impact on their financial aid. - 3.
 Questions regarding charges or credits should be addressed to the Business Office.
 Students are encouraged to monitor their accounts online via GUS Connect, and email or call the Business Office with questions regarding their financial responsibility for the term or academic year. - 4.
 Refunds of credit balances are processed in accordance with all regulations.
 As funds arrive and are posted to the student account, refunds of credit balances are processed.
 Refunds generally take two weeks from the date funds are posted to the student account to the date the direct deposit/check is mailed.
 Direct deposit processing and mailing is handled by BJC's Accounts Payable department. - 5.
 Student account activity can be viewed online in Self Service Banner, which is accessible through GusConnect.
 The account will show all charges and credits as well as the current balance.
-A "Monthly Reminder" e-mail is sent by the Business Office midmonth to students with a balance due or a credit balance.
+A "Monthly Reminder" e-mail is sent by the Business Office each month to students with a balance due or a credit balance.